CarlosAlfredo4200/holbertonschool-simple_shell/README.md

 ## **List of useful commands**
 * ls - will list all files and directories in current working directory
 * /bin/ls - command is used to run the "ls" program from the "/bin" location on a Unix system.
+* /bin/ls - l - on a command line on a Unix system will display a list of files and directories in the current directory (or in a specified directory if provided with an additional argument) with detailed information for each.

 ## **Builtins**
 There are two builtins programmed into the shell.
 Below is a description and use for each builtin.